 The largest groups of organizational records we hold are the archives of Guilford College and the archives of North Carolina Yearly Meeting (historically and more recent separate groups).
 In addition to Quaker meeting records, we also house records for several Quaker founded schools and organizations, including Quaker House of Fayetteville, New Garden Friends School, and Virginia Beach Friends School.
 Contact us at firstname.lastname@example.org for additional information.

 Most publications can be located by searching the Guilford College catalog.
 Select "Libraries Worldwide" to find publications here as well as libraries elsewhere.
-Select "Guilford College" if wishing to find sources specifically in the Friends Historical Collection.
+Select "Guilford College" if wishing to find sources specifically in the Quaker Archives.

-The Friends Historical Collection is the official depository for the records of North Carolina Yearly Meetings (FUM and Conservative) and their constituent meetings.
+The Quaker Archives is the official depository for the records of North Carolina Yearly Meeting (both the historical NCYM and NCYM-C and their constituent meetings).
 Researchers can consult these records on site during the research room hours.
-Older meeting records are also now available via Ancestry.com (see forthcoming guide for more information).
+Older meeting records are also now available via Ancestry.com.
 William Wade Hinshaw’s Encyclopedia of American Quaker Genealogy, Volume I, is a complete index and abstract to genealogical information in the older records.
 It is recommended that individuals consult the Hinshaw volume as a first step in researching North Carolina Quaker records.

-The collection serves as the archives for most of the region’s Friends meetings, including NCYM (FUM), NCYM(C), Southern Appalachian Yearly Meeting and Association and several indepedent monthly meetings.
-In addition to answering specific questions related to the affairs of these meetings, the collection staff assists researchers and writers who are preparing histories of their meetings and communities.
+Guilford College houses the archives for most of the region’s Friends meetings, including NCYM (FUM), NCYM(C), Southern Appalachian Yearly Meeting and Association and several independent monthly meetings.
+In addition to answering specific questions related to the affairs of these meetings, the archives staff assists researchers and writers who are preparing histories of their meetings and communities.